-Our 2019/20 year-to-date performance of 5.74 is not meeting the target of 5.3.
-The year over year chart shows that Q1 claims rate is lower than the same quarter last year.
-At the hospital level, seven are achieving the target (ARH, CGH, ERH, FCH, MMH, RCH and RMH).
-Significant that ARH is below target rate as its been challenged in the past with injury rates and safety issues.
+Our 2019/20 year-to-date performance of 6.6 is not meeting the target of 5.3.
+The year over year chart shows that Q2 claims rate is higher than the same quarter last year.
+At the hospital level, five are achieving the target (CGH, FCH, MMH, PAH and RCH).